lammps/lammps/doc/src/Howto_mdi.rst

 ----------

-The :ref:`MDI <PKG-MDI>` package provides a :doc:`mdi/engine
-<mdi_engine>` command which enables LAMMPS to operate as an MDI
+The :ref:`MDI <PKG-MDI>` package provides a :doc:`mdi engine <mdi>` command which enables LAMMPS to operate as an MDI engine.
-engine.
 Its doc page explains the variety of standard and custom MDI commands which the LAMMPS engine recognizes and can respond to.

-The :ref:`MDI <PKG-MDI>` package also has a `fix mdi/aimd
-<fix_mdi_aimd>` command in which LAMMPS operates as an MDI driver to
+The package also provides a :doc:`mdi plugin <mdi>` command which enables LAMMPS to operate as an MDI driver and load an MDI engine as a plugin library.

-peform *ab initio* MD simulations in conjunction with a quantum mechanics code.
-It's post_force() method illustrates how a driver issues MDI commands to another code.
+The package also has a `fix mdi/aimd <fix_mdi_aimd>` command in which LAMMPS operates as an MDI driver to peform *ab initio* MD simulations in conjunction with a quantum mechanics code.
+Its post_force() method illustrates how a driver issues MDI commands to another code.
+This command can be used to couple to an MDI engine which is either a stand-alone code or a plugin library.

 ----------

-The examples/mdi directory contains Python scripts and LAMMPS input script which use LAMMPS as either an MDI driver or engine.
+The examples/mdi directory contains Python scripts and LAMMPS input script which use LAMMPS as either an MDI driver or engine or both.
 Three example use cases are provided:

-* Run ab intitio MD (AIMD) with 2 instances of LAMMPS as driver and engine.
+* Run ab intitio MD (AIMD) using 2 instances of LAMMPS, one as driver and one as an engine.
 As an engine, LAMMPS is a surrogate for a quantum code.

-* A python driver invokes a sequence of unrelated LAMMPS calculations.
-  Calculations can be single-point energy/force evaluations, full MD runs, or full minimizations.
+* A Python script driver invokes a sequence of unrelated LAMMPS calculations.
+Calculations can be single-point energy/force evaluations, MD runs, or energy minimizations.

 * Run AIMD with a Python driver code and 2 LAMMPS instances as engines.
-The first LAMMPS instance performs MD timesteps.
+The first LAMMPS instance performs MD timestepping.
 The second LAMMPS instance acts as a surrogate QM code to compute forces.
-The aimd_driver.py code allows for the two engines to be used in either stand-alone or plugin mode.

-Note that in any of these example where LAMMPS is used as an engine, an actual QM code (which supports MDI) could be used in its place, without modifying any of the other scripts or code.
+Note that in any of these example where LAMMPS is used as an engine, an actual QM code (which supports MDI) could be used in its place, without modifying other code or scripts, except to specify the name of the QM code.

 The examples/mdi/README file explains how to launch both driver and engine codes so that they communicate using the MDI library via either